-In addition to natural radioactivity, another crucial background comes from the decays of light isotopes produced by the cosmic-ray muon spallation process in LS.
-The relatively shallow vertical rock overburden, about 680 m, leads to a 0.0037 Hz/m muon flux with an averaged energy of 209 GeV.
-The direct consequence is the about 3.6 Hz muons passing through the LS target.
+In addition to natural radioactivity, another crucial background source comes from the decay of light isotopes produced by the cosmic-ray muon spallation process in the LS.
+The relatively shallow vertical rock overburden, approximately 680 m, leads to a $0.0037 \text{ Hz/m}^2$ muon flux, with an averaged energy of 209 GeV.
+The direct consequence is approximately 3.6 Hz muons passing through the LS target.
 More than 10,000 C isotopes are generated per day, which constrains the analysis threshold to 2 MeV, as shown in Fig. 9.
-Based on the simulation and measurements of previous experiments, it is found that other isotopes can be suppressed to a 1% level with a cylindrical veto along the muon track and the Three-Fold Coincidence cut (TFC) among the muon, the spallation neutron capture, and the isotope decay [48, 49].
+Based on the simulation and measurements of previous experiments, it is found that other isotopes can be suppressed to a 1% level with a cylindrical veto along the muon track and the Three-Fold Coincidence cut (TFC) among the muon, the spallation neutron capture, and the isotope decay [50, 51].
 Details are presented in this section.